 To support dataset portrayal using languages other than English, the ECDIS should expose to the mariner any national language context parameter provided in a products Portrayal Catalogue.
 For other details of national language support the Data Classification and Encoding Guide (DCEG) of the relevant product should be consulted.

 ECDIS Legend

-The ECDIS chart legend containing the following elements should be available for display at the position selected by the Mariner.
+The ECDIS chart legend containing the following elements should be available for display of values derived from a position selected by the Mariner.
 Table C-23 indicates which ENC data elements should be used.